foldda/charian/README.md

 **Compared to XML and JSON**

-> The space from XML/JSON is like a wallet, where it has places specifically defined for holding cards, notes, and coins; whilst the space from RDA is like an enormous shelf, where you can place anything at anywhere in the unlimited space that is provided.
+> The space from XML/JSON is like a wallet, where it has places specifically defined for holding cards, notes, and coins; whilst the space from RDA is like an enormous shelf, where you can place anything anywhere in the unlimited space that is provided.

 RDA is specifically designed to avoid targeting a certain data model and having to define and maintain a schema.
 Such design is reflected by the structure of RDA's encoded storage space, the way of addressing a location in the space, and the supported data types[^5].

 [^5]: First, RDA has multi-dimensional array storage space that is dynamically expandable, that is, the size of each dimension and the number of dimensions can be increased or decreased as required, like an elastic bag.
-This is in contrast to the ‘fixed’ hierarchical space provided by schema-based encodings, like XML or JSON, which is restricted by a predefined data mode, like a rigid, fix-shaped box.
+This is in contrast to the ‘fixed’ hierarchical space provided by schema-based encodings, like XML or JSON, which is restricted by a predefined data mode, like a rigid, fixed-shaped box.
 Second, RDA uses integer-based indexes for addressing the storage locations in its multi-dimensional array storage space, which means, and combination of non-negative integers is a valid address referring to a valid storage location in the space.
 This is in contrast to XML and JSON, the address for accessing a storage location is a ‘path’ that has to be ‘validated’ against a pre-defined schema.
-Third, RDA assumes all data (of any type) can be 'expressed as a string' and a value stored at a location (referred as “a data's value expression”) can only be a string; whilst XML and JSON attempt to define and include every possible data types and a data values stored at a location must conform with what has been defined in the schema.
+Third, RDA assumes all data (of any type) can be 'expressed as a string' and a value stored at a location (referred to as “a data's value expression”) can only be a string; whilst XML and JSON attempt to define and include every possible data types and a data values stored at a location must conform with what has been defined in the schema.

 Inheritively from RDA's schemaless design, the encoding is simpler, more space-efficient, and configuration-free compared to XML and JSON.
 But perhaps the most interesting and unique property of RDA is the **recursiveness** of the storage space: the multi-dimensional array structure is homogenous, and there can be only one 'unified' data type, so a sub-dimension in the space is itself a multi-dimensional space that has the same structure as its containing (parent dimension) space, and can be used in the same way.
-The recursiveness of the multi-dimensional space allows an arbitrarily complex data structure to be (recursively) decomposed into sub-components and be stored in the dimensions and their sub-dimensions from the provided space.
+The recursiveness of the multi-dimensional space allows an arbitrarily complex data structure to be (recursively) decomposed into sub-components and stored in the dimensions and their sub-dimensions from the provided space.

 ## The product - Charian

-The **Rda class** and the **IRda interface** from the API are designed specifically for the UDT operations[^6].
-The implemented methods and properties have made the UDT operations simple and practical.
-For object serialization, a client only needs to deal with a simple container object and use the provided storage space in the intuitive process of "data packing", without having to know or deal with the RDA encoding at all.
+Backed by the RDA encoding, the **Rda class** and the **IRda interface** from Charian API are designed to make the UDT operations simple, intuitive, and practical[^6].
+For object serialization, a client only needs to use a provided storage space (modeled as a simple container object) in the "data packing" process, without having to pre-establish and maintain a rigid data model or a schema.

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

-The "big picture" is that by making cross-program data exchange much simpler and more flexible, programs and devices can connect and work collaboratively like never before.
-So Charian is not just another data encoder or object serializer, rather, it is a key technology building block for new ways of developing distributed systems and solutions, with a vision of unified, universal data transportation.
+Yet, Charian is not just another data encoder or object serializer.
+By making cross-program data exchange much simpler and more flexible, Charian allows for building a "post-office-like" data transport eco-system through which more programs and devices can connect and work collaboratively like never before.
+Charian is a technology building block that inspires brand-new ways of developing creative distributed systems and solutions.

 <!--- MARKDOWN LINKS & IMAGES
 [# Template from](https://github.com/othneildrew/Best-README-Template/blob/master/README.md)